How a Solo Founder Enforces a 16-Point Quality Gate — Without a Quality Team

 A buyer evaluating a Sagentix engagement gets two specific guarantees that the human-pyramid model cannot provide.

 First, the quality gate runs identically on every deliverable.
 A Phase 1 PoC at CA$4,500 passes through the same 16-point gate as a Full GTM at CA$45,000.
-The buyer is not getting a downgraded version of the methodology because the engagement is small.
+The buyer is not getting a downgraded version of the methodology because the engagement is small Sagentix GTM Methodology, 2026.

 Second, the gate output is auditable.
 Every deliverable ships with a quality-gate report showing which of the 16 checks passed, which were flagged, and which (if any) were waived with documented justification.
-A board member who asks "how do you know this report is accurate?" gets a structured answer, not a reassurance.
+A board member who asks "how do you know this report is accurate?" gets a structured answer, not a reassurance Sagentix 16-Point Quality Gate, 2026.

-The Phase 09 v4 audit of the Sagentix digital presence noted that this combination — a 16-point automated quality gate plus founder-signed release — is among the strongest evidence-discipline infrastructures profiled across the productized GTM advisory space (Sagentix, Phase 09, 2026).
+The Phase 09 Digital Audit across the Sagentix digital presence synthesized the combination — a 16-point automated quality gate plus a founder-signed final review — as one of the strongest evidence-discipline infrastructures profiled across the productized GTM advisory space Sagentix Phase 09 Digital Audit, 2026.

 The Deeper Point